 - a.
-Set Bind Network Address to the network that will support the cluster heartbeat (for example, 128.162.244.0). - b.
-Set Multicast Address to a multicast address (for example, 226.94.1.1). - c.
+Ensure that the switch supports multicasting and has it enabled.
+(Some switches disable multicasting by default.) - b.
+Set Bind Network Address to the network that will support the cluster heartbeat (for example, the CXFS private network, such as 128.162.244.0), which is different from the IP address to be failed over. - c.
+Set Multicast Address to a multicast address (for example, 226.94.1.1). - d.
 Set Multicast Port to a multicast port (for example, 5405).